raghadhamima/DFBT/README.md

 3. Pysot
 4. All needed libraries

-# How to modify - been able to start it-:
+# what to modify in the code:
 After downloading the *pytracking* and *pysot* #:
 Make sure you write down the path of pytracking in line #16 and Line #23 for pysot.

 # How to use run the file:
 `python try2.py --YT_ID ID of the YT --start start time in seconds --duration the duration in seconds`

 example:
 `python try2.py --YT_ID ID of the YT --start start time in seconds --duration the duration in seconds`